Jernskegg/CI-portfolio-Textabase/README.md

 # Purpose of the Project

 The project aims to make a forum/thread based web page with possibility to comment upvote, downvote posts.

+The idea of this page is that it created for a gaming community where users can socialize and have fun.

 # User Stories